This blog post may contain affiliate links. Please read the full disclosure here.

 - Practical Part II : Allot 3 and half days for this test.
 You’ll need a mobile device (not a tablet) and a PC or a Mac or to complete this test.
 This is the toughest of all the exams (at least it was for me).

 As you read the guidelines, make sure to go through all the examples and take notes.
-Take note of the minute but extremely important difference between different kinds of rating examples.
+Take note of the minute but extremely important difference between different kinds of rating examples and types.

-Always go through the guidelines before attempting any questions.
+Always go through the guidelines before attempting any questions in real test.
 Remember this is an open book test.
 If you are stuck in a question, refer back to the guidelines and make sure that you find that page or article or example that are kind of similar to question that you are attempting.

 When referring back to the guidelines, always use “Control+F” in Windows or “Command+F” in Mac to look for the keywords contained in the exam.